saylesss88/nix-book/src/nix/impermanence.md

 2. Discover where your root subvolume is located with `findmnt`:

-Before configuring impermanence, it's crucial to know the device path and subvolume path of your main Btrfs partition where the root filesystem (`/`) is located.
+Before configuring impermanence, it's crucial to know the device path and subvolume path of your main BTRFS partition where the root filesystem (`/`) is located.
 This information is needed for the mount command within the impermanence script.